 If you are a haulier heading to the EU from Portsmouth International Port, you must ensure that you are ‘border ready’ to avoid delays.

 Operation Transmission has now ended, so EU-bound hauliers can now drive straight to the port.

-If you are bringing a trailer to the port that will be shipped unaccompanied, you will also need to visit a triage point.
+If you are bringing a trailer to the port that will be shipped unaccompanied, you will also need to have the correct documents.
 This is because the paperwork is for the load, not the driver.

-Hauliers heading to the port for services to the Channel Islands, or to Portico, are not affected by this plan and can carry on as normal.
+Hauliers heading to the port for services to the Channel Islands, or to Portico, are not affected by these changes to paperwork and can carry on as normal.